harrywalker146/electionanalytics/scripts/week1.md

 [Texas](https://www.theguardian.com/us-news/commentisfree/2022/mar/08/can-texas-become-purple-that-may-depend-on-hispanic-voters)
 all have rapidly growing cities and surrounding suburbs (which typically vote for Democrats).
-In addition, immigrants escaping violence from South America naturalizing in Arizona and Texas could open the door for Democratic gains in the House or Senate.
+In addition, immigrants escaping violence from South America living in Arizona and Texas could open the door for Democratic gains in the House and Senate.
+These demographic changes could have huge consequences for the future of both political parties and for Presidential Elections.
+Arizona, Georgia, and especially Texas have large electoral college counts, so as these states become more competitive, national organizations and candidates will spend considerably more time, money, and organizational energy attracting “swingable” voters.